 “Let me put this question to you: How did your new life begin?
 Was it by working your heads off to please God?
 Or was it by responding to God’s Message to you?
 Are you going to continue this craziness?
 For only crazy people would think they could complete by their own efforts what was begun by God.
 If you weren’t smart enough or strong enough to begin it, how do you suppose you could perfect it?
 Did you go through this whole painful learning process for nothing?
 It is not yet a total loss, but it certainly will be if you keep this up!”
 Galatians 3:2-4 MSG

-The other day, I was reading about the man, Peter -an Apostle of Jesus, staunch Jew and traditionalist.
-Despite having walked with the Lord and observed his ways and doctrines, it took an open vision from God to convince him of the worth of Gentiles and their right to salvation.
-In the story of the Roman, Cornelius, Peter says, “…You yourselves are aware how it is not lawful or permissible for a Jew to keep company with or to visit or [even] to come near or to speak first to anyone of another nationality, but God has shown and taught me by words that I should not call any human being common or unhallowed or [ceremonially] unclean.”
+The other day, I was reading about Peter, an Apostle of Jesus.
+He was a staunch Jew and traditionalist.
+Despite having walked with the Lord and observed his ways, it took an open vision from God, to convince him of the worth of the Gentiles and their right to salvation.
+In the story of Cornelius, Peter says, “…You yourselves are aware how it is not lawful or permissible for a Jew to keep company with or to visit or [even] to come near or to speak first to anyone of another nationality, but God has shown and taught me by words that I should not call any human being common or unhallowed or [ceremonially] unclean.”
 Acts 10: 28 AMP

-Contrast this with Jesus’ preemptive dialogue with a religiously unclean Samaritan woman.
-The 5 times divorced woman would go on to become Jesus’ chief evangelist in her community.
+Contrast Peter’s behaviour with Jesus’ preemptive dialogue with a religiously unclean Samaritan.
+The five-times divorced woman would go on to become Jesus’ evangelist in her community.
 Here’s the reference:

 “A woman, a Samaritan, came to draw water.
 Jesus said, “Would you give me a drink of water?”
 (His disciples had gone to the village to buy food for lunch.)
 The Samaritan woman, taken aback, asked, “How come you, a Jew, are asking me, a Samaritan woman, for a drink?”
 (Jews in those days wouldn’t be caught dead talking to Samaritans.)
 Jesus answered, “If you knew the generosity of God and who I am, you would be asking me for a drink, and I would give you fresh, living water.”
 John 4:7-10 MSG

-Jesus ate with a known leper.
-This is the same Jesus who proclaimed that the Law was a foundation but would be FULFILLED in him.
-He points out the futility of trying to keep the edicts of the Law and presents stringent rules if his disciples were to do better than their religious leaders, under the Law.
-His recommended standards included a pristine thought life and eye plucking in the event of a stray look which caused one to sin.
-He would later make it clear that it was only through a relationship with him that his disciples would please God and not through the Law.
-(Matthew 5; John 14:7)
+Jesus was also known to eat with a leper, who was ritually unclean.
+The same Jesus proclaimed that the Law had been fulfilled in him.
+He pointed out the futility of trying to keep up with the edicts of the Law.
+He presents a set of stringent rules should his disciples even attempt to follow the Law.
+His recommendations include a spotless thought life and the plucking of an eye in the event of a stray look, which caused one to sin.
+He would make clear that it was only through a relationship with him, that his disciples could truly please God (Matthew 5; John 14:7).

-The Law has been superseded by a fresh covenant with new terms – the covenant of GRACE.
+The Law has been superseded by a fresh covenant with new terms – GRACE.
 So how is it that people still desire to continue a covenant that has already been fulfilled – the LAW?
-Paul wrote about the Jewish response to the new paradigm of grace in Romans and their difficulty with letting the Law go:
+Paul wrote about the Jewish response to the new paradigm of grace and their difficulty with letting go: